 Congratulations on receiving an award from the U.S. Department of Justice (DOJ), Office of Community Oriented Policing Services (COPS Office).
-The 2019 COPS Office Community Policing Development (CPD) Program awards are used to develop the capacity of law enforcement to implement community policing strategies by providing guidance on promising practices through the development and testing of innovative strategies; building knowledge about effective practices and outcomes; and supporting new, creative approaches to preventing crime and promoting safe communities.
+The 2020 COPS Office Community Policing Development (CPD) Program awards are used to develop the capacity of law enforcement to implement community policing strategies by providing guidance on promising practices through the development and testing of innovative strategies; building knowledge about effective practices and outcomes; and supporting new, creative approaches to preventing crime and promoting safe communities.
 According to the COPS Office, community policing is a philosophy that promotes organizational strategies that support the systematic use of partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as violent crime, nonviolent crime, and fear of crime.
-For a complete definition, please see appendix C of this manual, "Community policing defined," beginning on page 74.
+For a complete definition, please see Community Policing Defined, which can be found at https://cops.usdoj.gov/RIC/ric.php?page=detail&id=COPS-P157.

-This CPD Award Owner's Manual will assist your organization with the administrative and financial matters associated with your award.
-It was developed to ensure that all CPD award recipients are able to clearly understand and meet the requirements of their award.
+Compliance with this Award Owner's Manual is a condition of your award and this manual is binding guidance.
+This manual will assist your organization with the administrative and financial matters associated with your award.
+It was developed to ensure that all award recipients are able to clearly understand and meet the requirements of their award.
 Please review this manual carefully because failure to follow award requirements can have serious ramifications.
-Please do not hesitate to call your COPS Office Program Manager through the COPS Office Response Center at 800-421-6770 if you need assistance with the implementation of your award.
+Please do not hesitate to call your COPS Office Program Manager if you need assistance with the implementation of your award.